 Most graduate and professional school programs have specific criteria you need to include in the form of an essay.

 The essay should be clear, concise, and showcase the depth of your thinking.
 It should be a reflection of who you are, why you have chosen the particular field, and why you are a good candidate for the program.

-Watch the University of Minnesota Career Services’ personal statements online workshop to get started.
+To get started, watch the University of Minnesota Career Services' personal statements online workshop.